Music lovers everywhere are asking one burning question: “How can I make money with music – doing what I love?”

 But it didn’t happen.
 Yes, I connected with clients on social media and filled my work schedule over time, but it was not due to my website.
 To this day, I receive maybe 5 views to my website per day (and no clients through it).

-Then I started my blog.
+Then I started this blog.
 I share about work from home experiences, how to make money online, tips to save money and I often share topics that bring attention to my services.
 And that’s when I started receiving more client inquiries!

 It’s all about providing fresh, unique content that attracts and helps your target audience.
 If you hope to teach an instrument one day, then write helpful tutorials about the instrument on your blog!